 For successful CfP submissions, your name, email address, and any communications with you will be held for up to 5 years.
 This is to allow us to fairly allocate talks between events, and so we have access to any special requirements you may have requested for the previous event.

 If you contribute to our event wiki, you consent that the content you produce will be displayed publicly and archived indefinitely in a read-only manner after the event ends.
-Your login details and session data will be stored for the legitimate interest of allowing you to use the wiki, and purged no later than 12 months after the end of the event.
+Your login details and session data in order to allow you to use the wiki, and purged no later than 12 months after the end of the event.

-Any data which may be used to assist in identifying a user (such as DHCP server databases) is stored in memory only.
-All servers which provide network services are securely erased before they leave the site after the event.
+Any data which may be used to assist in identifying a user (such as DHCP server databases) is securely erased before our servers leave the site after the event.

 We log your web request data, including IP addresses, for the legitimate interest of troubleshooting issues with our web sites and dealing with abuse.
 These logs will be kept for the shortest time possible, but never later than 12 months after the end of the event.